thanhpv00921/multi-class-fdp-vnm/README.md

-# :earth_americas: Predicting Early-Stage Financial Distress in Vietnamese Firms: A Machine Learning Perspective
+# :earth_americas: Multi-Class Financial Distress Prediction in an Emerging Economy: A Machine Learning Perspective

 This application predicts the financial state of a listed firm in Vietnam stock exchanges in the next year.
 The input features include financial indicators and the interest rates of the State Bank of Vietnam & U.S. FED.